mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 provide it to the congestion controller to avoid the additional overhead of the RTCP stream.

+## Supported RTP Topologies {#topologies}

+RTP over QUIC only supports some of the RTP topologies described in
+{{?RFC7667}}.
+Most notably, due to QUIC being a purely unicast protocol at the time of writing, RTP over QUIC cannot be used as a transport protocol in any of the multicast topologies (e.g., *Topo-ASM*, *Topo-SSM*, *Topo-SSM-RAMS*).

+RTP supports different types of translators and mixers.
+Whenever a middlebox such as a translator or a mixer needs to access the content of RTP/RTCP-packets, the QUIC connection has to be terminated at that middlebox.

+Using RTP over QUIC streams (see {{quic-streams}}) can support much larger RTP packet sizes than other transport protocols such as UDP can, which can lead to problems with translators which translate from RTP over QUIC to a RTP over a different transport protocol.
+To support forwarding RTP packets from QUIC streams to the other transport protocol, the translator either may need to rewrite the RTP packets to fit into the smaller MTU of the other protocol.

 # Connection Establishment and ALPN

 QUIC requires the use of ALPN {{!RFC7301}} tokens during connection setup.
 RTP